wonjune-kang/conversation-quality/README.md

 pip install requirements.txt
 ```

-spacy, textstatistic, vaderSentiment, and sentence-transformers not needed to
+spacy, textstatistic, vaderSentiment, and sentence-transformers not needed
-train the model, but are required to pre-extract features before training.
+for model training, but are required to pre-extract features beforehand.

 ## Data